 The Institute offers an interdisciplinary program of graduate study in applied and computational mathematics leading to the Ph.D. degree.
 This program is designed to give students a thorough training in fundamental computational and applied mathematics and to develop their research ability in a specific application field.
-The fields of application include a wide range of areas such as fluid mechanics, materials science, and mathematical biology, and engineering applications such as image processing.
-Entering students should have a background in mathematics, physics, or engineering.
+The fields of application include a wide range of areas such as fluid mechanics, materials science, and mathematical biology, engineering applications, image processing, and mathematical finance.
+The training essential for future careers in applied mathematics in academia, national laboratories, or in industry is provided by completion of the requirements for a Ph.D. degree in applied and computational mathematics.